-She has written over 200 blogs on museums, exhibitions and accessible programming, spending a year as Blogger in Residence at the RAF Museum in London for their First World War in the Air gallery.
+She has written over 200 blog posts on museums, exhibitions and accessible programming, spending a year as Blogger in Residence at the RAF Museum in London for their First World War in the Air gallery.

 In 2017 Claire received the Museum of London Volunteer of the Year Award and the London Volunteering In Museums Award for 'Going the Extra Mile' for her work across the sector raising awareness of autism access in museums.